RelicusRoad Features

 If you could see the map that bank algorithms use to trade the market, would you use it?
 Daily Pivots are that map.

-Unlike other indicators that lag behind price, Pivot Points are predictive.
-Calculated from yesterday’s High, Low, and Close, they project the “playing field” for today before the opening bell even rings.
+Unlike indicators that lag, I use Pivot Points because they are predictive.
+Calculated from yesterday’s High, Low, and Close, they project the “playing field” for today before the opening bell.

-RelicusRoad Pro’s Daily Pivots feature automates this calculation, giving you the exact levels where the market is statistically likely to turn, pause, or explode.
+RelicusRoad Pro’s Daily Pivots feature automates this calculation, giving me the exact levels where the market is statistically likely to turn.

 The standard Pivot structure: Central Pivot (P) defines the bias, while R/S levels define the range.